The best hotels in Bangalore

 Jayanagar is a genuinely nice residential neighbourhood that almost no tourist considers.
 It's 20 minutes by auto from Lalbagh Botanical Garden, leafy, quieter, and home to good South Indian restaurants on 4th Block.
 R.T.
 Nagar in the north is similar in feel. residential, calm, and where Goldfinch Hotel sits.
 Neither area is wrong.
 They just require you to use the metro or an auto to reach the main sights.

-Bangalore's best neighborhoods
+Bangalore's best hotel regions

 Start with Central Bangalore or Indiranagar if you want walkability and actual street life.
 Whitefield makes sense only if your meetings are out there. otherwise you'll spend half your trip in an Uber.